louiejtaylor/hisss/README.md

 ## Running

 To run, simply execute the following in the hisss root dir.
-The -p flag will print out the shell commands that will be executed.
-If you'd like to do a dry run (see the commands without running them), pass -np instead of -p.
+The `-p` flag will print out the shell commands that will be executed.
+If you'd like to do a dry run (see the commands without running them), pass `-np` instead of `-p`.

     snakemake -p --configfile [path/to/my_config.yml] all